Seeing your cat throw up right after using the litter box can be alarming.

 6. Medical Conditions

-As mentioned earlier, a cat throwing up undigested food can occur due to major illnesses as well.
+As mentioned earlier, a cat throwing up undigested food can also occur due to serious illnesses.
 These include urinary tract infections, kidney diseases, and even conditions like cancer.

-This is because such issues trigger your cat’s body, resulting in sudden hormone imbalances, making them nauseous.
+This is because such issues trigger your cat’s body, leading to sudden hormone imbalances that make them nauseous.

 Therefore, rush your cat to the vet for a comprehensive checkup.
 Please do not try to diagnose your cat at home, as it may worsen the situation.